QuinnFreedman/RISE-elm-test/README.md

 ## Editor

-Right now, VSCode and IntelliJ were the only editors I could find that supported Elm 19.
+Right now, VSCode and IntelliJ were the only editors I could find that supported Elm 19 and IntelliJ's plugin was buggy.
 Atom's support is great though when it catches up.

 Whatever you use, I recommend using `elm-format` to keep formatting consistent.
 It is also a local dependency if you don't want to install anything globally.

+## Files

+* `package.json` - defines the NodeJS project.
+It defines NPM dependencies and cli scripts.
+* `elm.json` - defines the Elm project and Elm dependencies.
+* `launcher.js` - The entry point for the NodeJS app.
+Launches electron with `index.html`.
+* `app.js` - The main code for the JavaScript side of the app.
+Launches the Elm app.
+* `src/` - All of the code for the Elm app. `Main.elm` is the entry point.